 Ever since Michigan governor Gretchen Whitmer enforced a strict stay-at-home order earlier this year, she’s been a frequent right-wing target.
 While her leadership successfully lowered one of the country’s highest COVID-19 rates, placing the first-term official in the national spotlight, many conservatives found the order unnecessarily restrictive and an infringement on their rights.
 In late April, aggrieved protesters, some wielding rifles, attempted to force their way into the state capitol.
 Ahead of an armed demonstration the following month, irate citizens rallied on Facebook, calling for Whitmer to be beaten, killed, and even beheaded.

 And now, we have learned that she was the subject of a foiled kidnapping scheme.
 On October 8, the Justice Department announced that it had thwarted an elaborate plot to snatch Whitmer from her vacation home and forcibly overthrow the Michigan government.
 In total, 14 men, characterized as “violent extremists,” have been arrested.
+And now, six of them have been indicted on a federal kidnapping conspiracy charge.

 Here’s everything we know so far.